meltingice/psd.js/README.md

 A general purpose PSD parser written in Coffeescript.
 Based off of [PSD.rb](https://github.com/layervault/psd.rb).

 Runs in both NodeJS and the browser (using browserify).
-There are still some pieces missing that are present in PSD.rb, such as layer comp filtering, a built-in renderer, and many layer info blocks.
+There are still some pieces missing that are present in PSD.rb, such as layer comp filtering, layer image exporting, a built-in renderer, and many layer info blocks.
 The eventual goal is full feature parity with PSD.rb.

 ## Installation